Print

 7. Remove the bowl from the stand and add in the chocolate.
 Use a rubber spatula to fold it in and work in the remaining bits of dry ingredients.
 Do not over mix.

-8. Add a sheet of wax paper to a food scale and another sheet to a small cookie tray.
+8. Add a sheet of wax or parchment paper to a food scale and another sheet to a small cookie tray.
 Weigh out each cookie to be 6 oz (this is equal to 3/4 cup if you do not have a food scale).
 Shape the dough so that it’s fairly tall (see picture in post for reference) and place the dough balls side-by-side on the tray.
+Press a few extra chocolate chips on top if desired.

 10. To bake, preheat the oven to 350F and place 3 cookies on a large baking sheet lined with parchment paper.
 Make sure they’re well spaced apart.
-Add a couple extra chocolate chips on top if desired.

 11. Bake for 13-16 minutes, or until the edges are a pale golden color and the center looks dull on the surface but doughy in the middle.
+If the cookies still have a mound in the center after 13 minutes, keep baking for another 2-3 minutes and it should smooth out.

 12. Right when you remove the tray, wack it against the surface of your oven or countertop a couple times.
 This will help flatten out the cookie and give you a rich and dense center.
 Use a fork to scoot in any edges that look a bit wonky. **If your cookies did not spread properly, see the FAQ section in this post.